 According to Hindu scriptures, Navratri falls four times a year.
 There is two Navratri, Chaitra Navratri (in March/April) and Shardiya Navratri (in September/October) that are supreme significant.
 While two other Navratri are Gupt Navratri celebrated once in Magh Month (January/February) known as Magha Gupt Navratri and once in Ashada Month (June/July) known as Ashada Gupt Navratri.
 Though these Navratri are less popular than Chaitra Navratri and Shardiya Navratri, devotees of Goddess Shakti observe fast and worship Navdurga during the nine days.

-In the year 2021 Ashadha Gupt Navratri starts on 11th July (Sunday) and will end on 19th July (Monday).
-The Ashtami will be celebrated on 17th July (Saturday), while Navami on 18th July (Sunday).
+In the year 2024 Ashadha Gupt Navratri starts on 6th July (Saturday) and will end on 15th July (Monday).
+The Ashtami and Navami will be celebrated on 14th July (Sunday).

 Ashadh Gupta Navratri rituals are similar to Chaitra and Shardiya Navratri.
 Devotees fast for nine days, do Ghatasthapana on the first day, and worship Goddess Durga in nine forms daily after completing the daily morning routine.
 On the day of Ashtami or Navami, girls are welcomed and worshipped and feasted as Udyapan of the fast.
 It is believed that this practice ends all the problems and helps the devotees to achieve peace in life.

 If due to some health reasons, devotees cannot keep strict fast, partial fasting is also allowed.
 Apart from Vasanta Navaratri and Sharadiya Navratri, devotees of Goddess Durga, observe a fast for nine days during the Hindu months of Magha and Ashadha.